|Disclosure: Ads and affiliate links help us run this site and show you the products we find helpful. You may find them in this post content.|

 I will be the first to admit that I made many mistakes when I started my blog.

 I wish I had somebody to tell me what blogging required.
-Blogging is work.
-It is no easy feat.
+Blogging is work and a long-term commitment.

 Everyone talks about how much money they make with blogging.